falloodaboy/MapReg/README.md

 # Running the Project
 ## Prerequisites
 1. Make sure you have docker installed
+2. Make sure you have `react`, `reactdom`, `next` installed.

 ## Launching the application
+### Development
+1. Open command prompt
+2. cd into "nextproj"
+3. in the command prompt, run `npm install`.
+This will install all of the packages in the package.json file
+4. Run `npm run dev` and navigate to `http://localhost:3000` to see the application.

+### Production
 1. Open command prompt
 2. cd into "nextproj"
 3. in the command prompt, run `npm install`.
 This will install all of the packages in the package.json file